-1992: The Lok Jumbish programme is initiated in Rajasthan by the government of India, as a grassroots-level multistakeholder intervention to achieve Education for All in the state Pradesh, Madhya Pradesh, Jharkhand, West Bengal, Odisha, and Tamil Nadu to scale its model.
-Lok Jumbish set the precedent for a period of decentralized, district-level micro-planning as a policy norm in education.
-Aided by 52 non-profit organizations in the state (including SANDHAN), the programme created local management systems for primary schooling in more than 50 blocks in Rajasthan.
-Primary schools were reviewed and updated with a focus on environment-building activities, and pedagogical and curricular changes such as the development and mainstreaming of new textbooks for the state were initiated as an outcome.
+1992: The Lok Jumbish programme is initiated in Rajasthan bv the government of India. as a grassrootslevel multistakeholder intervention to achieve Education for All in the state

+Lok Jumbish set the precedent for a period of decentralised, district-level microplanning as a policy norm in education.
+Aided by 52 non-profit organisations in the state (including SANDHAN), the programme created local management systems for primary schooling in more than 50 blocks in Rajasthan.
+Primary schools were reviewed and updated with a focus on environment-building activities, and pedagogical and curricular changes, such as the development and mainstreaming of new textbooks for the state, were initiated as an outcome.

 2005: The National Curriculum Framework made in collaboration with civil society is drafted A thorough revision of curricula in primary, elementary, and secondary education was undertaken to create the National Curriculum Framework, 2005.
-Consultations were held between NCERT officials, non-governmental organizations, teachers' associations, and academic experts to draft this framework.
-Key civil society actors who served on the central steering committee of this exercise included Prof Shantha Sinha from the MV Foundation , Ms Mina Swaminathan from the MS Swaminathan Research Foundation , and academics such as Dr Padma Sarangapani , Prof Gopal Guru , and Dr Ramachandra Guha .
-2009: The RTE Forum emerges as a national consortium of civil society actors to oversee the implementation of the Right to Education (RTE) Act, 2009 The RTE Forum was initiated by Oxfam India as a national coalition of more than 10,000 NGOs , educationists, and social activists in the aftermath of the legislation of the Right to Education Act.
-Its primary goal was to examine progress made by the Act along parameters such as quality, inclusivity, and addressing communities' needs.
+Consultations were held between NCERT officials, nongovernmental organisations, teachers' associations, and academic experts to draft this framework.
+Key civil society actors who served on the central steering committee of this exercise included Prof Shantha Sinha from the MV Foundation, Ms. Mina Swaminathan from the MS Swaminathan Research Foundation, and academics such as Dr. Padma Sarangapani, Prof Gopal Guru, and Dr. Ramachandra Guha.

+Milestone Civil Society Contribution 2009: The RTE Forum emerges as a national consortium of civil soci- ety actors to oversee the implemen- tation of the Right to Edu- cation (RTE) Act, 2009 The RTE Forum was initiated by Oxfam India as a national coalition of more than 10,000 NGOs, educationists, and social activists in the aftermath of the legislation of the Right to Education Act.
+Its primary goal was to examine the progress made by the Act along parameters such as quality, inclusivity, and addressing communities' needs.
 By 2018, state-level RTE Forums had been initiated in 14 states- Delhi, Haryana, Rajasthan, Gujarat, Uttar Pradesh, Uttarakhand, Jharkhand, Bihar, Orissa, Chhattisgarh, Andhra Pradesh, Karnataka, Tamil Nadu, and West Bengal.
 2012: Interventions by 17000 ft Foundation reach remote Himalayan schools in Ladakh Remote rural schools in Ladakh are often cut off from other regions for several months a year due to harsh winter weather.
 17000 ft Foundation was set up in 2012 to work with these schools to achieve quality education, and ultimately, economic independence for individuals living in these remote regions.
-Mobilizing technology, capacity-building exercises, and collaborations with volunteers, the organization has expanded to cover two districts and almost 900 schools in the region.
-2017: Pratham Education Founded in 1995, Pratham Education Foundation Foundation scales impact and develops learning innovations, impacting millions of implements learning children across the country every year.
-This decade saw innovations in 24 states the organization achieve unprecedented scale by working with government schools, bodies, and programmes in 24 Indian states.
-Key milestones in Pratham's success story include their flagship publication ASER (Annual Status of Education Report), innovations in early childhood education and foundational literacy, and introducing digital classrooms into their programmes.
+Mobilising technology, capacity-building exercises, and collaborations with volunteers, the organisation has expanded to cover two districts and almost 900 schools in the region.